fePavel/Orbits/README.md

 # Orbits
-Simple modeling of the Newton gravity for many bodies system
+Simple modeling of the Newton gravity for a many bodies system